bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 $this->bind($interface)->toConstructor($class, $named);
 {% endhighlight %}

 Earlier binding has a priority.
-But you can override bindings with `override()`.
+You can override bindings with `override()`.
-More detail informationis available at Ray.Di [README](https://github.com/ray-di/Ray.Di/blob/2.x/README.md)
+More detail information are available at Ray.Di [README](https://github.com/ray-di/Ray.Di/blob/2.x/README.md)

 ## Aop bindings